Geometric pressure for multimodal maps of the interval: More on generalized multimodal maps

-Thus we can assume that $V$ is a periodic small component.
+Suppose now that $V$ is a periodic small component.
 By \cite[Ch.
-IV,Theorem B]{dMvS} all such components have minimal periods bounded by a constant.
+IV,Theorem B]{dMvS} all such components have minimal periods bounded from above by a constant.
 Notice that in each period $m$ there can be only a finite number of them.
 Otherwise in a limit of such components we have a periodic point $p$ of minimal period $m$ in a limit of such components $V_n$, so for $p_n\in\partial V_n$ we have $p=\lim p_n$.
 All $p_n$ for $n$ large enough belong to an interval where $f^m$ is defined and has no critical points.
 Consider all $V_n$ on the same side of $p$.
 Then the orbits of the interiors $H_n$ of the convex hulls of $p_{2n}, p_{2(n+1)}$ are pairwise disjoint and each $H_n$ intersects $K$, at $p_{2n+1}$.
 This contradicts topological transitivity of $f|_K$.

 Now we end the proof by removing from $\hK$ the family of all small periodic components.
 Due to the just proved finiteness of this family we obtain the decomposition of this new set, denoted by $\hI_K$, into a finite family of closed intervals $\hI^1,...,\hI^m$ (where $m$ can be larger than the original $m(U)$).
 Finally we take ${\bf{U}}$, a small neighbourhood of $\hI_K$ as in Definition~\ref{extension-1}, contained in $U$ and consider the original $f$ on it.